-- Request official transcript(s) from previously attended accredited institutions and have them mailed to the ADP Registrar at 4000 Whiting Drive, Midland, MI 48640. - Students who have received an associate's degree from a regionally-accredited college or university will receive a credit evaluation that identifies equivalencies and electives acceptable for transfer.
+- Request official transcript(s) from previously attended accredited institutions and have them emailed electronically to transcripts@northwood.edu or mailed to the ADP Registrar at 4000 Whiting Drive, Midland, MI 48640. - Students who have received an associate's degree from a regionally-accredited college or university will receive a credit evaluation that identifies equivalencies and electives acceptable for transfer.
 Credits are transferable; grades are not. - Courses completed after the associate's degree was awarded may be transferable as long as a grade of "C" (2.0) or better has been earned and if applicable to the curriculum.